CS340-19/Linux-4-Kids/FinalReport.md

 have put more time into finding a solution for this.

   In the end, we were able to accomplish several of our main goals.
-The website is functional and anyone who uses has access to a basic linux tutorial.
+The website is functional and anyone who uses it has access to a basic linux tutorial.
 Thanks to the design efforts of our front end developer & illustrator, the website has an ambience suitable for a younger audience.
 We were able to meet most of our sprints, however, some of our more ambitious goals had to be scrapped, such as user profiles.
 Also, some of our easier goals were not met, such as hosting our website.
 In retrospect, we were not able to meet these goals due to the inexperience of our team.
 We learned that in the future we need to dedicate more time to learning new technologies when we begin projects so that we can easily meet the projects basic goals.